sakisan28/rg351_synthmodule/README.md

 **use**
 Connect MIDI Keyboard or Pad to Game OTG port.
 Option - Filemanager - execute 'start_synth.sh' to start.
+You'll see application suddenly quit, but synth is resident on system.

 Option - Filenamgaer - execute 'stop_synth.sh' to stop.

 Defaut soundfont file is /usr/share/sounds/sf3/default-GM.sf3